The Minimum Subgraph Complementation Problem: Abstract

 \section{Abstract}

-Subgraph complementation is an operation that toggles all adjacencies inside a selected vertex set.
-Given a graph \(G\) and a target class \(\mathcal{C}\), the Minimum Subgraph Complementation problem asks for a minimum-size vertex set \(S\) such that complementing the subgraph induced by \(S\) transforms \(G\) into a graph belonging to \(\mathcal{C}\).
-While the decision version of Subgraph Complementation has been extensively studied and is NP-complete for many graph classes, the algorithmic complexity of its optimization variant has remained largely unexplored.
+Subgraph complementation is an operation that toggles all adjacencies within a selected vertex set.
+Given a graph $G$, for target class $\mathcal{C}$, the Minimum Subgraph Complementation (MSC) problem asks for a smallest vertex set whose complementation transforms $G$ into a graph in $\mathcal{C}$.
+While the decision version is NP-complete for many graph classes, the algorithmic complexity of the optimization variant remains largely unexplored.

-In this paper, we study MSC from an algorithmic perspective.
-We present polynomial-time algorithms for MSC in several nontrivial settings.
-Our results include polynomial-time solvability for transforming graphs between bipartite, co-bipartite, and split graphs, as well as for complementing bipartite regular graphs into chordal graphs.
-We also show that MSC to the class of graphs of fixed degeneracy can be solved in polynomial time when the input graph is a forest.
-Moreover, we investigate MSC with respect to connectivity and prove that MSC to the class of disconnected graphs and to the class of 2-connected graphs can be solved in polynomial time for arbitrary inputs.
+We initiate a systematic algorithmic study of MSC.
+We present polynomial-time algorithms for several nontrivial settings, including transformations between bipartite, co-bipartite, and split graphs, complementing 2-connected bipartite regular graphs into chordal graphs, and forests into graphs of bounded degeneracy.
+We also study connectivity-based targets, showing that MSC can be solved in polynomial time for arbitrary graphs when the goal is to obtain disconnected or 2-connected graphs.
+Our results rely on structural characterizations and classical algorithmic tools, providing a foundation for the algorithmic study of MSC.